-Completed in January 1943 after a mere 16 months of construction, the structure is the world’s largest low-rise office building in the world.
+Completed in January 1943 after a mere 16 months of construction, the structure is the world’s largest low-rise office building.
 The Capitol could fit inside any one of its five wedge-shaped sections.
-Twenty-three thousand people work at the Pentagon, which holds 17 1/2 miles of corridors, 19 escalators, 284 restrooms, and 691 water fountains.
-Tours of this headquarters for the American military establishment were suspended for a while following the September 11, 2001 attack in which terrorists hijacked American Airlines Flight 77 and crashed it into the northwest side of the Pentagon, killing 125 people working at the Pentagon and 59 people aboard the plane.
+Twenty-three-thousand people work at the Pentagon, which holds 17[bf]1/2 miles of corridors, 19 escalators, 284 restrooms, and 691 water fountains.
+Tours of this headquarters for the American military establishment were suspended for a while following the September 11, 2001, attack in which terrorists hijacked American Airlines Flight 77 and crashed it into the northwest side of the Pentagon, killing 125 people working at the Pentagon and 59 people aboard the plane.
 In the years since, the Pentagon has been completely restored and was running tours for visitors, until the pandemic put a temporary stop to those.
 Luckily, tours are running again since spring 2022.
 Check the website for the latest info on when they are offered.
 Here's what to expect:

 An active-duty staff person from the National Capital Region’s ceremonial unit conducts the free, 60-minute tour that covers 1 1/2 miles.
 Your tour guide is required to memorize 20 pages of informational material, outlining the mission of each military branch.
 It’s a fascinating introduction, as is seeing the building itself, its corridors commemorating the history, people, and culture of the Air Force, Navy, Army, Marine Corps, and Coast Guard.
 You’ll see historical photos, the Hall of Heroes for Medal of Honor recipients, an exhibit recognizing U.S. prisoners of war and the missing in action, and paintings depicting the country’s founding fathers.